ryanlohyr/NUSDegs/README.md

 ## Highlight: Module Recommender System
 The Module Recommender System is a standout feature of NUS Degs, designed to guide students in selecting the most appropriate modules for their schedule.
 By utilizing a topological sort algorithm, the system intelligently sorts modules based on prerequisites, offering a clear and logical sequence of study.
 This advanced algorithmic approach not only ensures compliance with degree requirements but also optimizes the academic journey for each student.

-## Conclusion
-NUS Degs is more than just a scheduling tool; it's a strategic partner in your academic journey.
-By leveraging cutting-edge algorithms and a user-centered design, it provides a seamless and stress-free planning experience, allowing students to focus on what truly matters - their education.